WHO WE ARE

-While we have no denominational affiliation, all of our pastors have been ordained by the United Church of Christ – in New England generally known as the Congregational Church – whose origins go back to the Pilgrims and other religious dissenters who founded Plimoth Plantation and the Massachusetts Bay Colony.
+While we have no denominational affiliation, most of our pastors have been ordained by the United Church of Christ – in New England generally known as the Congregational Church – whose origins go back to the Pilgrims and other religious dissenters who founded Plimoth Plantation and the Massachusetts Bay Colony.

 Situated on Main Street in the heart of Hyannis, this church is the site of many community events.
 Our congregation is active in ministering to the community in the name and manner of Christ through opportunities such as hosting the annual Martin Luther King observance and the December 21st Homeless Person’s Memorial Service.

-In addition we provide space for the Cape Cod Council of Churches, Youth StreetReach, A Baby Center, the Barnstable Human Rights Commission, the Bridge to Hope program for incarcerated women, and a Spanish speaking congregation as well as a Portuguese speaking congregation.
+In addition, we provide space for the Cape Cod Council of Churches, Youth StreetReach, A Baby Center, the Barnstable Human Rights Commission, the Bridge to Hope program for incarcerated women, and a Spanish speaking congregation as well as a Portuguese speaking congregation.

 As a Main street church we seek to minister to the most needy and vulnerable in our community through the programs we host and support.

 If you are seeking a church home as a resident of the Cape or a place to worship as a summer visitor we hope you will feel welcome here.
 You are invited to join us for Sunday worship, for fellowship, for study and for service.